sdelahaies/IAssistant/README.md

 ## TODO

 - [x] update system prompts
+- [ ] allow for the use of uv instead of virtualenv
 - [ ] add specific use cases
 - [ ] keep up cleaning up the repo!
 - [ ] **Vision Model Integration**: Enable handling of images copied to the clipboard for document-related queries.